proxmox/ceph/ceph/doc/radosgw/notifications.rst

 Events
 ~~~~~~

-Events are in JSON format (regardless of the actual endpoint), and share the
+Events are in JSON format (regardless of the actual endpoint), and are S3-compatible.
-same structure as S3-compatible events that are pushed or pulled using the
-pubsub sync module.
 For example:

 ::